zdarovka/tul-szz-it-nv/24_programovatelne_zakaznicke_obvody/24_programovatelne_zakaznicke_obvody.md

 - počet programovatelných bodů: N = 2m.k.n
 - omezený počet součinových termů k
 - na výstupu mohou obsahovat klopné obvody
+- PAL devices have arrays of transistor cells arranged in a "fixed-OR, programmable-AND" plane used to implement "sum-of-products" binary logic equations for each of the outputs in terms of the inputs and either synchronous or asynchronous feedback from the outputs.

 ![PAL](24_pal.png)